kwokkw/Predictive-Text-Project-Fruit-Search-/README.md

 - JavaScript

 ### What I learned
-Pushing a filterd array into array resulting an array of arrays
+Mistake - pushing a filterd array into array resulting an array of arrays
 ``` JS
 function search(str) {
   let results = [];